-However, innovating does not necessarily mean breaking down all the walls and creating a play space; the design of an office must take into account the needs and details of each work separately.
-Of course, for each function, there are better and worse ways to organize the spaces, and some configurations work better for certain activities.
-The important thing is that the place allows interactions while providing places for concentration and focus.
+However, innovating doesn't necessarily mean breaking down every wall and creating a play space; the design of an office must take into account the needs and details of each type of work separately.
+For every function, there are better and worse ways to organize spaces, and some configurations work better for certain activities but not for others.
+The most important consideration is that the workplace allows interactions while providing spaces for concentration and focus.

-In the course of a day at the office, we sat in different places.
+In the course of a day at the office, we sit in different places.
 We seek concentration, talk, attend meetings, and discuss new ideas.
-In addition to the configuration of the space, in all activities, comfort is vital for work efficiency.
-Lighting, temperature, noise, table height, and chair comfort are part of this equation.
+In addition to the configuration of the space, comfort is vital for work efficiency.
+Lighting, temperature, noise, table height, and chair comfort are all part of this equation.
 A person who does not feel comfortable will be thinking about the cause of their discomfort instead of thinking about their work.

-The offices of the future must attract, encourage, and retain the talent that drives innovation and execution, and at the same time, bring the company's strategy to life.
-It is important that there is a spiritual connection to work that we share with colleagues, a platform to increase productivity and efficiency, and a natural human experience of interaction and creation.
+The offices of the future must attract, encourage, and retain the talent that drives innovation and execution, and at the same time, bring each company's strategy to life.
+It is important that office work spaces are designed to facilitate a spiritual connection to the work shared with colleagues, create a platform to increase productivity and efficiency, and encourage a natural human experience of interaction and creation.

-In addition to providing appropriate consideration for the use of technology and other tools, a shared shelter should be easily located in the middle of the 'work landscape'.
+In addition to providing appropriate consideration for the individual use of technology and other tools, a shared shelter could be located in the middle of the 'work landscape'.

-In general, a Hive is understood as a group of workstations, providing an environment for several people to work harmoniously, individually and collaboratively.
+In general, a Hive is understood as a group of workstations, providing an environment for several people to work harmoniously, individually, and collaboratively.
 A Hive takes advantage of shared space to help boost work, and its configuration offers a combination of individual work points and ergonomic seats.
-Variations in the spatial divisions, the number of storage spaces and their limits, define the character of the space and the specific work that will be developed.
+Variations in the spatial divisions, as well as the number of storage spaces and their limits, define the character of the space and the specific work that will be developed.

-Other ergonomic considerations may include the ideal placement of fixed and adjustable technologies.
+Other ergonomic considerations may include the placement of fixed and adjustable technologies.

 A Cove is a small space, located near individual work points or common areas, that allows people to meet and connect for a short period of time.
 They are ideal for small and fast meetings where participants do not want to disturb those around them.
 Therefore, a Cove must have enough partitions to avoid disturbing the rest of the office.
 The possibility of including remote participants through connections for fixed or personal technologies should be considered.
 These spaces are generally used by people who work close to each other.

 A Workshop is the ideal setting for people to work together to generate new ideas and boost their work.
 It provides easy access to analog and digital surfaces and tools to view and create new works.
-In these, people should be able to see and hear easily, even when they are not physically present.
-Different varieties of distribution and grouping of mobile furniture allow people to choose and organize the way in which space is best suited to their work, while adequate circulation space stimulates movement.
+In these spaces, people should be able to see and hear easily, even when they are not physically present.
+Different varieties of distribution and grouping of mobile furniture allow people to choose and organize how the space is best suited to their work, while adequate circulation space stimulates movement.